-- Health protection - protecting the population's health by ensuring that environmental risks are minimised.
-For example, you could work to prevent the outbreak of epidemics, plan responses to emergencies, or in food safety.
+- Health protection - working to prevent the outbreak of epidemics, plan responses to emergencies, or in food safety.

-- Health improvement - helping people to improve their own health, and therefore preventing illnesses from developing in the first place.
-You might be involved in campaigns to encourage heathier eating, physical exercise, or to persuade people to quit smoking and drugs.
+- Improving peoples health - you might be involved in campaigns to encourage heathier eating, physical exercise, or to persuade people to quit smoking and drugs.

-- Healthcare public health - making sure that everyone has access to the high quality health services and medicines that they need, when they need them.
-This could be a government or local authority policy role, or humanitarian work in developing countries.
+- Healthcare services - making sure that everyone has access to the high quality health services and medicines that they need, when they need them.

 How do I get a job in public health?